Updated: Aug 25

 3 cups hot, cooked brown rice

-Press each tofu block for 30 minutes to 1 hour (see **note).
+Press each tofu block for 30 minutes to 1 hour (not necessary if using super firm, otherwise see *note for pressing instructions).

 While the tofu is being pressed, make the sauce by whisking all the ingredients together in a large bowl.
+You can crush the sesame seeds a bit using a mortar and pestle to release more flavor before adding to the sauce.
 Set aside.

 When the tofu is pressed, cut into bite-sized cubes and place the cubes in a large bowl.